Klinefelter Syndrome (KS)

 Treatment for Infertility

 Like all ART, TESE-ICSI carries both risks and benefits.
-For instance, it is possible that the resulting child might have the XXY condition.
-In addition, the procedure is expensive and is often is not covered by health insurance plans.
+For instance, the resulting child might have the XXY condition.
+In addition, the procedure is expensive and often not covered by health insurance plans.
 Importantly, there is no guarantee the procedure will work.

 Some, but not all, children with KS have language development and learning delays.
 They might be slow to learn to talk, read, and write, and they might have difficulty processing what they hear.
 But various interventions, such as speech therapy and educational assistance, can help to reduce and even eliminate these difficulties.
 The earlier treatment begins, the better the outcomes.